celestewagner/celestewagner_website/content/media/media_authored.md

 # Order that this section appears on the page.
 weight: 10

-title: Media Articles of my Authorship (selected)
+title: Media articles of my authorship (selected)
 subtitle: ''

 content: